The Permit Process

 Once the plans and application have been approved, a permit will be issued.
 There are fees associated with permits to cover the cost of the review and inspection process.
 The permit must be posted in a visible place at the job site at all times.

-Permits are valid for 180 days, provided that work is started within 30 days of the issuance.
+Permits are valid for 180 days.
 The Building Official may extend a permit for an additional 180 days, pending a written request from the permit holder.
 Permit extension requests must be received before the current permit expires.

 Step 4: Inspections